 |1y Target Est||N/A|

-Dean Connor has been the CEO of Sun Life Financial Inc. (TSE:SLF) since 2011.
+In 2011, Dean Connor was appointed CEO of Sun Life Financial Inc. (TSE:SLF).
 This analysis aims first to contrast CEO...

 Financial stocks like Manulife Financial Corp.
 (TSX:MFC)(NYSE:MFC) have been trounced in the recent downturn.
 Unlike tech stocks, they have not come back from the pounding.
 Is it time to load up on these high-yielding stocks?The post Should I Buy These 2 Ridiculously Cheap Financial Stocks? appeared first on The Motley Fool Canada.

 Sun Life's earnings result beats expectations on strong results in Asia and at MFS, sending the stock price soaring higher.The post Why the Sun Life Stock Price Soared Over 6.5% Yesterday appeared first on The Motley Fool Canada.